No results for ""

 • Version 2.28.0 or newer of the React Web SDK

 These versions send the correct versions of events that LaunchDarkly needs for experimentation tracking.
-To learn more, read Experimentation events.
+To learn more, read Experimentation and metric events.

 Newer versions of LaunchDarkly SDKs replace users with contexts